nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 24 - The Reassurance.md

 ### Scene 2: The Destiny

 - **Key Event:** Angelica identifies Tau Ceti as their destination, promising it has green, safe planets.
-  - _Key Dialog:_ **Angelica Vance:** "That star?
+  - _Key Dialog:_ **Angelica Ward:** "That star?
 That is Tau Ceti.
 It has planets.
 Green planets.
 Safe planets.
 That's where we go.
 Sanctuary."

 ---